On Choosing the Poems

 What accounts for Dickinson’s preoccupation with choice and selection at this time?
 Is it a celebration of “the will to choose” or the fear of exposure?
 Or some combination?
-We know Dickinson suffered a great loss in 1861, which might have been a rejection of love, and she began withdrawing into the Homestead and into her corner room.
-One of her recent biographers, Alfred Habegger, associates the stringent selection presented in “The Soul selects her own Society” with Dickinson’s rejection of Samuel Bowles, whom Habegger said,
+We know Dickinson suffered a great loss in 1861, which might have been a rejection of love, and she began withdrawing into The Homestead and into her corner room.
+One of her biographers, Alfred Habegger, associates the stringent selection presented in “The Soul selects her own Society” with Dickinson’s rejection of Samuel Bowles, whom, at this point, Habegger said,

 no longer had the key to Dickinson’s attention.

 As Habegger reconstructs the story, Dickinson sent Bowles “Title divine – is mine!,” which she regarded as a confession of sorts, and insisted on complete confidentiality.
 But when Bowles visited Amherst in November 1862, Dickinson refused to see him and Bowles dashed off a note to Austin Dickinson, with whom he was very close, calling Dickinson “the Queen Recluse” and referring to her “Maidens vows.”
 This got back to Dickinson, who felt Bowles had violated her trust, and would be from then on exiled from her intimacy.
 Habegger observes:

 Because of the misdating of key documents, it hasn’t been understood that between late 1862 and 1874 she sent him no personal letters and few poems. … the relationship had been irreparably damaged.

 And this brief Tragedy

 of Flesh –